 While I blubbered, my friend reminded me that I had to make a decision.
 I could let dark moments define me or allow them to propel me to change.

 Change isn’t easy BUT just like the movies, the sequel of me isn’t as good as the original.

 We all have crappy moments.
 Parents die.
-Kids shoot heroin.
+Kids drop out of college and take up a career smoking meth.
 Lumps are found.
 Jobs, homes and even faith is lost.

 But here’s the thing.
 Bad experiences can turn us bitter or they can help us move on.

 So if a constipated cat rains on your crappy day, do what I did.
 Call a friend and cry over a not-so-crappy cup of coffee.
 Your problems won’t go away but by sharing stories, our loads seem lighter.

 Order When Life Gives You Butt Beans now for your Kindle or a snail mail copy here!